SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

     1i2553342   elvis-webapp-1   registry.spin.nersc.gov/elvis/nginx-myteam   running   1h2       10.42.201.186   271efe4936a4
     nersc$

+!!! note
-Note the command spits out the ID of the Rancher Stack, in this case '1s2872'.
+	The command spits out the ID of the Rancher Stack, in this case '1s2872'.
 We can use that ID to query the status of the Stack.

 If you don't use the name **[stack name]/[service name]**, Rancher will insert the name 'Default' for you, which will cause confusion.
 Don't do this.

     nersc$ rancher run --name elvistestweb1 httpd
     1s3027